pactflow/terraform-provider-pact/docs/resources/secret.md

 ## Compatibility

--> This feature is only available for the Pactflow platform.
+-> This feature is only available for the PactFlow platform.

 ## Example Usage
 The following examples show the basic usage of the resource.